silveriordza/Kuarsis-Web-App/README.md

 Application Description: This is the backend all Web Front End Kuarxis applications are sharing.

 //--------------------------------------------------------------------------------------------------------------------------------------------------
+Git Dev Tag: tagkuarxisBeSurveySystemDEV-v1.0.5.1 Version date: 2/25/24
+Modificator name: Silverio Rodriguez Alcorta
+ENHANCEMENTS:
+1.- Fixed defect: columns in surveyoutput screen showing in disorder, fixed it in surveyController superSurveyGetOutputValues function, added a sort action by the sequence fieldname into the await SurveySuperiorOutputLayout.find, this fixed the column order displayed in the screen.
+The weird thing here was that it was working before, but somehow this defect reappeared in DEV and also in QA environments of Oncare.

+//--------------------------------------------------------------------------------------------------------------------------------------------------
 Git Dev Tag: tagkuarxisBeSurveySystemDEV-v1.0.0.5 Version date: 1/13/24
 Modificator name: Silverio Rodriguez Alcorta